 Bench offers their services in five plans, designed to accommodate businesses of different sizes based on their monthly expenses.
-These plans range in price from $119 per month to $299 per month.
+These plans range in price depending on your monthly expenses.
 Regardless of your plan, however, Bench connects you with a dedicated bookkeeper who you work with to set up all of your information and accounts on the Bench platform.

 Then, your bookkeeper will reconcile your accounts, categorize transactions, produce financial statements—overall handling your essential bookkeeping tasks on a monthly basis.
 You can also call your bookkeeper or message them in Bench for support whenever you’d like.